OpenIn 4

 You can configure how OpenIn launches the application

-• New instance - Whether you want the system to launch a new instance of the app.
+- New instance - Whether you want the system to launch a new instance of the app.
 For Chromium browsers to be able to open a URL in a specific profile, we always need to launch a new instance of the browser.
-The same for Safari In Private mode.
+The same applies to Safari in Private mode.

-• Adds To Recent Items - Whether to add the app or documents to the Recent Items menu, if application supports that.
+- Adds To Recent Items - Whether to add the app or documents to the Recent Items menu, if the application supports that.

-• Activates - Whether the system activates the app and brings it to the foreground.
-You can uncheck that to launch URL in background.
+- Activates - Whether the system activates the app and brings it to the foreground.
+You can uncheck this to launch the URL in the background.

 Rules